 It was clear that Barkley was done with Philly and Philly was done with him.

 During that time, Chuck stuck with the Nike Air Force line.
 He would rock the Nike Alpha Force II, Nike Air Bound, the Nike Air Ultra Force, and the iconic Nike Air Force 180.
 We can see a clear tendency towards shoes with more cushion and a tougher build, which makes sense considering the beating he must have given his kicks.

 The 1991-92 season would be Barkley’s last in Philly.
 He would be traded to the Phoenix Suns who were in the midst of putting together a championship-contending team.
-But before all that, it was time for another Olympic gold medal!
+But before all that, it was time for his first Olympic gold medal!

 That summer he teamed up with Michael Jordan and every other Hall of Famer playing in the NBA for the 1992 Summer Olympics in Barcelona.
 Even though everyone remembers those games as MJ’s presentation on a global stage, it was actually Barkley who led the team in scoring.
 He averaged 18 points per game, 4.1 rebounds, and 2.4 assists and did so wearing a sleek pair of red, white, and blue Nike Air Force 180 PEs.

 In September of 1992, another bit of legendary Charles Barkley shoe history was made.
 The studio that created Star Wars, produced the iconic Barkley vs Godzilla commercial in which Chuck battled the giant lizard and dunked on him while rocking the Nike Air Ballistic Force.
 The commercial even had a commercial teasing the commercial!